Arabella soprano Renee Fleming

 The production is a typical Zurich minimalist design.
 Simple modern clothing with not much in the way of set.
 I would think the locals would be tiring of this style by now.

 Renée is divine as Arabella, but the musical preparation of the rest of the cast is disappointing.
 No one but Renée comes close to getting it.
 It's basically two operas--when Renée is singing and when she isn't.
 Someone seems to have created the impression that singing Strauss is nothing more than pronouncing the words and hitting the correct notes.
 It is so far from the correct style for Strauss it's embarrassing.
-They do excellent Handel in Zurich and a pretty nice Carmen, but this misses.
+They do excellent Handel in Zurich and a pretty nice Carmen

 Morten Frank Larsen as the man of her dreams just made me wish for Jonas Kaufmann.
 He looked beautiful but sounded wooden and unpleasant.
 They should have done better by Renée.

 Strauss is all in the phrasing.
 All.
 No phrasing, no music.